 For my arcade demo, I have a room-scale virtual reality setup and a booth display with a fire breathing, robotic dinosaur that shoots bees out of its mouth.
 Where do I set up?

 We may be able to accommodate a limited number of special displays.
-However, please contact us first to make sure we have the space.
+However, please contact us after your talk is accepted to make sure we have the space.

 Although it is general practice to attend to your posters during a conference, the best posters are self-contained and self-explanatory.
 Observers should be able to understand your poster if you are not present.